-That's right, some incredibly awesome and motivated mom packed her kid's lunch and made everything in it Halloween themed and thus, now my daughter wants the same thing.
-Oy.
+Y'all just know that out there right now, some incredibly awesome and motivated mom packed her kid's lunch and made everything in it Halloween themed.

 Adorable Halloween Spider Sandwiches